- Reading Time = 5 minutes

 The oldest parts of my fences were built in the 1890s, by a pioneering family with the last name of Taylor.
 In the early 1900s, a family named Bailey took over the property.
 At one time all the families on our road were named Bailey, hence the name “Bailey Line Road”.
 As I replace rotted rails and push leaning sections of fence upright again, I see evidence of two kinds of human emotions preserved in the wood: “fear” and “hope”.

 Sometime before European settlers began carving farms for themselves from the Manitoulin wilderness, their diseases preceded them, bringing strange illnesses to the Native people.
 Fear led them to set fire to Manitoulin, leveling the massive stands of old-growth cedar trees in an effort to drive away evil spirits.
+According to my research with eye-witness accounts, Manitoulin burned over a two-year period from 1671 to 1672.
 I know these trees were huge because blackened cedar stumps can still be found here and there all across the Island, even now, a couple of centuries after misplaced fear and despair consumed them.

 The ever-frugal early pioneers made use of Manitoulin’s burned cedars.
 It’s not unusual to find the oldest rails at the bottom of my fences still showing charred wood, not yet erased by two centuries of weather.
 From the ashes of disaster rose the fences of success.

 When I look at the people who keep Manitoulin’s rail fence heritage alive today, I don’t see a lot of youth.
 I do see some of the toughest, hardest driving, gnarly-fingered, fast-paced old guys anywhere on the planet.
-Few are younger than 45.
+Few are younger than 50.
 Most are well into their 60s and 70s.
-Some 80 year old farmers still rise early, fix fences all day then they come home for supper in the house they were born in.
+I know a 90+ year old farmer who still rises early, fix fences all day then comes home for supper in the house they were born in.
 Cattle prices usually ensure that money is not the only reason they do this.

 Is all this rail fence stuff crazy?
 Yes, on some level.
 But for what it’s worth, every spring I’ll keep wrestling new rails into place.
 This, as I partner with people dead for decades before I was born.
 And, as the old timers say, wrestling with gravity to keep my ancient cedar rail fences “horse-high, bull-strong and pig-tight”.